jeff4/a4-paper/src/content/blog/2019-04-04-turing-award-recognizes-bengio-hinton-lecun.md

   - machine-learning
   - tech-history
   - ai
+  - gpu
 ogImage: ""
 description:
-  An opinionated history of neural networks from 1986-2014.
+  An brief history of neural networks from 1986-2014.
 ---

 Last week the "Nobel Prize of Computing" was awarded to three pioneers of deep learning and I decided to revisit the history of neural networks from 1986-2014.